 One of the hardest parts of running a client service business or freelancing is getting paid.
 Figuring out what to charge, how to accept payments, chasing late payments, and handling issues can be really challenging.
 These things take up your time and energy (and they’re not billable), and when things go wrong it can negatively affect your cash flow and the future of your business.

-This BravelyGo Guide is here to help you with every aspect of getting paid for your hard work, from setting your rates with confidence to preventing late payments to handling clients who won’t pay like a pro.
+This guide is here to help you with every aspect of getting paid for your hard work: from setting your rates with confidence, to setting up processes that help you get paid faster, to preventing late payments to handling clients who won’t pay, to like a pro.

 Chapter 1: Setting rates and prices

-More of us are diving into the world of self-employment.
+More people are diving into the world of self-employment.
 One recent report from Upwork and Freelancers Union showed that freelancers are forecasted to become the majority of the U.S. workforce in the next 10 years.
 And millennials already have a head start—almost half of these workers are already freelancing.

 As more nine-to-fivers take the leap into freelancing or running their own business as a consultant, one of the early obstacles they often face is putting a monetary value on their products or services.